Demonstrated IT Skills and Knowledge | Answering the Key Selection Criteria

-It be may be general and low level, for example it may ask you about your knowledge of MS Office applications like Word, Excel and Powerpoint, or it may be industry specific and ask about certain software applications or your skill in providing desktop support to your colleagues and/or system users.
+You may want to write about your knowledge of Microsoft Office applications like Word, Excel and Powerpoint and talk about specific software applications or your skill in providing desktop support to your colleagues and system users.

 However, for the purpose of this article, I am going to briefly talk about a typical selection criteria statement which goes like this: